mruehrmair/c64/BacteriaSweeper/README.md

 Game parameters:
 There is a number of bacteria that wil spawn at the beginning of each level.
-The game is lost if there is a certain number of bacteria items on screen.
+The game is lost if there is a certain number of bacteria items on screen or if the time runs out.